-108 WORLD HISTORY Honors 109 WORLD HISTORY CP

-HONORS 5 Credits CP 5 Credits
+108 WORLD HISTORY Honors 109 WORLD HISTORY CP HONORS CP 5 Credits 5 Credits

 In this course students will investigate world history thematically by examining the impact of science and technology, the "Have's and Have Not's", and the uses and abuses of power.
 Specific topics include monotheistic and polytheistic religions (Judaism, Hinduism, Buddhism, Christianity and Islam), the agricultural and industrial revolutions, the French Revolution, imperialism, the World Wars, the rise of dictatorships, and the Holocaust.
 Student will explore case studies on Europe, Africa, India, China, and the Middle East.
 Learning strategies based on performance objectives stress the development of critical thinking skills and the clarification of values important to a democratic society.
 Students can also expect to refine and improve writing and research skills.
-Substantive outside class reading and writing will be required at the honors level, and regular class reading and writing will be required in the college prep level.
+Substantive outside class reading and writing will be required in the college prep level.